 Under the GDPR, and other privacy regimes globally, we are subject to rules regarding cross-border transfers of personal data.
 Recent legal developments in Europe have created complexity and uncertainty regarding transfers of personal data from the EEA and United Kingdom to the U.S. and other jurisdictions.
 For example, in 2020, the Court of Justice of the European Union invalidated the EU-US Privacy Shield Framework, under which personal data could be transferred from the EEA to relevant self-certified U.S. entities, and further noted that reliance on the standard contractual clauses alone (a standard, non-negotiable form of contract approved by the European Commission) may not necessarily be sufficient in all circumstances and that transfers must be assessed on a case-by-case basis.
 Subsequent European court and regulatory decisions have taken a restrictive approach to international data transfers.
-The UK regulator has adopted a similar approach to data export outside of the UK and, in 2022, the international data transfer agreement and the international data transfers came into force.
+The UK regulator has adopted a similar approach to data export outside of the UK and, in 2022, the international data transfer agreement and the international data transfer addendum to the European Commission's standard contractual clauses for international data transfers came into force.
 The UK regulator also recommends, consistent with the European Commission approach, a documented transfer risk assessment is undertaken.